Butterflies have often been the go-to for tattoo clients who want something softer.

 Butterfly tattoos tucked near your ankle are a great way to keep delicate and gentle butterflies near you at all times.

 An ankle butterfly tattoo is easy to hide with pants or tights, so if you have a job that’s tattoo-free, you can still have your favorite artwork on you without having to expose it 24/7.

 - Butterfly Tattoos on Hand

-Butterfly tattoos are the perfect piece of art to be tattooed on your hand because that provides a space for both interconnected butterfly tattoos and colorful designs and styles that can wind up the limb if you want a more intricate and complete tattoo style.
+Butterfly tattoos are the perfect piece of art to be tattooed on your hand providing a space for both interconnected butterfly tattoos and colorful styles that can wind up the limb if you want a more intricate and complete tattoo design.

 Whether you’re looking for a simple butterfly or a more detailed one, the hand is a great location to consider!